oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/ocw23-livelabs/ci/ci.md

 ## Introduction

-In this lab, we will create container images for the application components and deploy them to the [Container Instances](https://docs.oracle.com/en-us/iaas/Content/container-instances/home.htm) service.
+In this lab, we will create container images for the application components and deploy them to the Container Instances service.
 Container Instances are an excellent tool for running containerized applications, without the need to manage any underlying infrastructure.
 Just deploy and go.

 To help streamline the process, you'll use a custom script to build and publish container images to the OCI Container Registry.
 Container Registry makes it easy to store, share, and manage container images.
 Registries can be private (default) or public.

-> **Note**: the instructions in this lab are designed around the Cloud Shell and utilize some of the built-in session variables.
-Should you choose to complete this outside of Cloud Shell, you will need to obtain these resource OCID's manually (through the OCI Panel or OCI CLI).

 Estimated Lab Time: 15 minutes